bento-platform/bento/docs/migrating_to_17.md

 Aggregation/Beacon data access authorization will not work until an authorization service grant is configured; see step 4 below.

+Grafana will not be accessible to users until they are given a valid role; see the [monitoring user management](./monitoring.md#user-management) section for details.

 ## 4. Set up aggregation/Beacon permissions and public data access grants